History, tourist information, and nearby accommodation

 Clifford Castle had a part to play in their relationship.
 Walter de Clifford introduced his daughter to the king, hoping that the ever-wayward Henry would take her as his mistress.
 This the king did, and Rosamund's influence made certain that Walter's non-existent claim to Clifford Castle was never questioned.

 According to which version of the legend you prefer, Rosamund was poisoned by Queen Eleanor in a fit of jealousy.
 We do know that Rosamund Clifford died and was buried at Godstow Abbey, on the outskirts of Oxford, in 1176-7.
 Her memory lives on at Clifford in a nearby dwelling called Rosamund House, though there is no real link between the house and castle.

 Walter de Clifford III rebelled against Henry III in 1233, and the king led a force of soldiers to besiege the castle.
 The garrison surrendered after just a few days.
-De Clifford mended his dispute with the king, and fought for the crown against his father-in-law Llywelyn ab Iorwerth.
-De Clifford was a volatile character, and fell out again with the king.
+De Clifford ended his dispute with the king and fought for the crown against his father-in-law Llywelyn ab Iorwerth.
+De Clifford was a volatile character and fell out again with the king.
 He famously forced a royal messenger to eat a message from the king, including a huge wax seal.
 For this act of spite De Clifford lost some of his powers as a Marcher Lord.